-Whiskey Cavalier soon shows his proposal.
-Featuring the protagonist Will Chase (Scott Foley) in a melancholy situation, where he is suffering from being left by his fiancée, to the sound of “Total Eclipse of the Hearth”.
-This mix of broken heart and comic relief sets the tone of the episode, which invests in typical moments of espionage, with all the action and intrigue, packed with fun moments.
+Whiskey Cavalier right away he shows his proposal.
+Introducing the protagonist Will Chase (Scott Foley) in a melancholy situation, where he is suffering from being left by his fiancee, to the sound of “Total Eclipse of the Hearth”.
+This mixture of broken heart and comic relief dictates the tone of the episode, which invests in typical moments of espionage, with all the action and intrigue, packed with fun moments.

-Bringing back a theme that usually pleases the public, and has been forgotten by the channels, the series conquers in the first minutes.
-Both the light and interesting plot and the main cast.
+Bringing back a theme that usually pleases the public, and has been overlooked by broadcasters, the series conquers in the first minutes.
+Both for the light and interesting plot and for the main cast.

-Scott Foley, who recently stepped from his much more serious role in Scandall, manages to balance the weight of the loss of the protagonist with the comic relief, without leaving aside his personality of politically correct FBI Agent.
-On top of all this, he still delivers good chemistry with his screen partner Lauren Cohan.
-Bringing life to CIA agent Franklin Trowbridge, Cohan does not shy away from the “Independent Woman” roles we are used to seeing, but still stands out for the subtlety and confidence that goes.
+Scott Foley, who recently stepped out of his much more serious role in Scandall, manages to balance the weight of the protagonist's loss with comic relief, without neglecting his politically correct FBI Agent personality.
+On top of all that, he still delivers good chemistry with his screen partner Lauren Cohan.
+Bringing CIA agent Franklin Trowbridge to life, Cohan does not shy away from the "independent woman" roles we are used to seeing, but still stands out for his subtlety and confidence.

-Appealing to nostalgia, Tyler James Williams, the Everlasting Chris of Everybody Hates Chris, closes the circle acting in a simple role, which presents the right jokes at the right moments.
-By the way, the actor has worked alongside Lauren Cohan in The Walking Dead.
+Appealing to nostalgia, Tyler James Williams, the eternal Chris of Everybody Hates Chris, closes the circle acting in a simple role, which presents the right jokes at the right times.
+Incidentally, the actor has worked alongside Lauren Cohan in The Walking Dead.

-despite appealing to some clichés, Whiskey Cavalier is a very promising debut.
-Amid all the espionage setting, the series arrives with the promise of being perfect to relieve the head after a stressful day, without having to compromise the action for that.
+Even though appealing to some cliché outcomes, Whiskey Cavalier it's a very promising debut.
+Amid all the espionage ambience, the series arrives with the promise of being perfect to relieve your head after a stressful day, without having to compromise the action for that.

 Whiskey Cavalier is shown on Mondays at 9:40 pm on the Warner Channel.